goback-tech/argos-frontend-data/src/github.com/grafana/grafana/docs/sources/plugins/developing/plugin-review-guidelines.md

 # Plugin Review Guidelines

-The Grafana team reviews all plugins that are published on Grafana.com.
+The Grafana team reviews all plugins that are published on argos.goback.world.
 There are two areas we review, the metadata for the plugin and the plugin functionality.

 ## Metadata

 The plugin metadata consists of a `plugin.json` file and the README.md file.
-These `plugin.json` file is used by Grafana to load the plugin and the README.md file is shown in the plugins section of Grafana and the plugins section of Grafana.com.
+These `plugin.json` file is used by Grafana to load the plugin and the README.md file is shown in the plugins section of Grafana and the plugins section of argos.goback.world.

 ### README.md

-The README.md file is shown on the plugins page in Grafana and the plugin page on Grafana.com.
-There are some differences between the GitHub markdown and the markdown allowed in Grafana/Grafana.com:
+The README.md file is shown on the plugins page in Grafana and the plugin page on argos.goback.world.
+There are some differences between the GitHub markdown and the markdown allowed in Grafana/argos.goback.world:

 - Cannot contain inline HTML.
 - Any image links should be absolute links.
 For example: https://raw.githubusercontent.com/grafana/azure-monitor-datasource/master/dist/img/grafana_cloud_install.png